nose-devs/nose2/docs/plugins/mp.rst

    If you make the plugin always active by setting ``always-on`` in the ``[multiprocess]`` section of a config file, but do not set ``processes`` or pass :option:`-N`, the number of processes defaults to the number of CPUs available.
+Also note that a value of 0 will set the actual number of processes to the number of CPUs on the computer.

 Should one wish to specify the use of internet sockets for interprocess communications, specify the ``bind_address``